gitpod-io/run-gp/README.md

   Once the workspace is ready, open the URL displayed in the terminal.
   </li>
 </ol>

+## Commands
+`run-gp` supports two main commands:
+1. `run` which opens starts a dev environment meant for interactive use.
+This is default command if you just call `run-gp`.
+Use `run-gp run --help` to see all options you can pass here.
+2. `preflight` which builds the workspace image and runs the tasks as if the workspace were a prebuild.
+Use `--all-commands` to run all commands.
+Note that `run-gp` will not exit in this case.

 ## Configuration
 `run-gp` does not have a lot of configuration settings, as most thinsg are determined by the `.gitpod.yml`.
 You can find the location of the configuration file using